The Forests

 Not Sure Where You Are?

-You don’t need to diagnose yourself to begin.
+You do not need to diagnose yourself to begin.

-The Clearing is a place to slow down, regain bearings, and relearn how to see — without needing to defend a position or reach a conclusion.
+The Clearing is a place to slow down, regain steadiness, and relearn how to tell the truth — without needing to defend a position or force a conclusion.

 It’s not an escape from the forest.
 It’s where you learn how to walk it wisely.